circleci/circleci-docs/jekyll/_cci2/hello-world.md

 ## Following / unfollowing projects
 {: #following-unfollowing-projects }

 You automatically *follow* any new project that you push to, subscribing you to email notifications and adding the project to your dashboard.
-You can also manually follow or stop following a project by selecting your organization in the CircleCI application (as detailed below), clicking "Projects" in the sidebar, and then clicking the button next to the project you want to follow or stop following.
+You can also manually follow or stop following a project by selecting your organization in the CircleCI application (as detailed below), clicking **Projects** in the sidebar, and then clicking the button next to the project you want to follow or stop following.

 ## Org switching
 {: #org-switching }